Participant Personal Gear List – Valid for 2021 Trips

 - Snowshoes;

-DIY: Weave your own from our Snowshoe Weaving Kit!
+DIY: Weave your own from a Snowshoe Weaving Kit!

 - OPT: Ski/ trekking Pole(s);